10 Light Pollution Filters for Astrophotography in the City

 I rely on light pollution filters to take astrophotography images from my backyard.
 They help ignore the bright city sky where I live and collect images of objects in the night sky with better contrast between my subject and a brown sky.

-Not everyone agrees that using a light pollution filter for your camera is the best way to do astrophotography, but depending on where you live, it might be the only way to go.
+Not everyone agrees that using a light pollution filter for your camera is the best way to do astrophotography, but depending on where you live, it might be the only option.

-In this post, I’ll share several examples of astrophotography filters being used on a variety of deep-sky objects from the city.
+In this post, I’ll share several examples of astrophotography filters being used on various deep-sky objects from the city.
 I asked the incredible community on the AstroBackyard Facebook page for some example images, and they delivered big time.

-If you are wondering how bad the light pollution is in your backyard, there are ways to measure your night sky brightness and compare your results from different locations.
-The difference between a city sky and a rural dark sky is substantial, with or without the use of a light pollution filter.
+If you are wondering how bad the light pollution is in your backyard, there are ways to measure the brightness of the night sky and compare your results from different locations.
+The difference between a city sky and a rural dark sky is substantial.

 Types of Light Pollution Filters

 There are probably over 100 different light pollution filters available today.
-The bandpass allowances vary widely, but there are essentially two main types of light pollution filters for color cameras; broadband filters (broad-spectrum, multi-broadband), and multi-narrowband filters.
+The bandpass allowances vary widely, but there are essentially two main types of light pollution filters for color cameras: broadband filters (broad-spectrum, multi-broadband) and multi-narrowband (often dual-narrowband) filters.

-Broadband filters are used to capture more natural-looking images of objects in the night sky, at the expense of allowing a little artificial light through as well.
+Broadband filters are used to capture more natural-looking images of objects in the night sky at the expense of allowing a little artificial light through.
 Multi-narrowband filters aggressively ignore most wavelengths of light in the visible spectrum, allowing narrow bandpasses of light in key areas to pass through.

 The type of camera you use for astrophotography will determine the right light pollution filter for you.
 For example, a stock DSLR camera will be much less effective when paired with a multi-narrowband filter.
 This is because a key bandpass for these filters is hydrogen-alpha (656nm).